-Every day, over 2,000 Seniors in 28 Nebraska counties rely on Tabitha, a local nonprofit, faith-based organization, for services such as in-home medical care, rehabilitation therapy, skilled nursing, hospice, residential living and Tabitha Meals on Wheels.
-In turn, Tabitha relies on gracious donors to fulfill its Mission of providing exceptional and innovative care that promotes the dignity, independence and well-being of older adults.
+Every day, Seniors in 28 Nebraska counties rely on Tabitha, a local nonprofit, faith-based organization, for services such as in-home medical care, rehabilitation therapy, skilled nursing, hospice, residential living and Tabitha Meals on Wheels.
+In turn, Tabitha relies on gracious donors to fulfill its purpose of empowering people to live joyfully, age gratefully.

 More than 50 percent of those served do not have adequate financial resources for the care they need and deserve.
 Government reimbursement programs, such as Medicare and Medicaid, provide payment for only a portion of the actual cost, leaving a major financial shortfall for Tabitha.
 Yet, we continue to live into a focus of “mission over margin” in service to our friends and neighbors.

 Every gift makes a life-changing (and sometimes life-saving) difference to those we are privileged to serve.
 Each of us has the opportunity to make a difference.
 Will you?
 Click here to support friends & neighbors.

 Tabitha Foundation is a non-profit, 501(c) 3 organization, gifts are Tax Deductible, Federal ID #47-0636199.